How to Clean a Wood Deck

 green stains under railing on a deck.

-You can really see the difference between the scrubbed area and un-scrubbed area in this picture.
-To get under the rails, I simply used a small scrub brush I had on hand with the same method – pour a little bit of solution, scrub well, and rinse.
+You can really see the difference between the scrubbed area and the un-scrubbed area in this picture.

 deck after spraying with water.